Gerrit-Veesaar/RankMe/README.md

 Call for Collaboration
 This project is in the early stages, and I’m looking for passionate contributors.
 If you’re a developer, designer, or marketer interested in the dating app space, reach out to help bring RankMe to life!

-License
+## License
-RankMe - All Rights Reserved (2025)

-All rights to the project, including design, code, and content, are owned by Gerrit Veesaar.
-Unauthorized copying, distribution, or modification is prohibited without written permission.
+© 2025 Gerrit Veesaar – All rights reserved.
+Written permission required for any use or distribution.